 - Integrating a wider range of changes informed by behavioral science, going beyond simple program tweaks into the way programs are designed and choices are presented to participants

 - Enhancing the body of knowledge about behavioral science interventions through, for example, implementation research designed to reveal how the interventions work or do not work

 - Synthesizing insights and translating findings into practical lessons for human services practitioners

 Design, Sites, and Data Sources

-The design of the interventions in the Behavioral Interventions to Advance Self-Sufficiency-Next Generation project is determined through a collaborative process with the Administration for Children and Families and other stakeholders.
+The design of the interventions in BIAS-NG is determined through a collaborative process with ACF, local program leaders and staff, program participants, and behavioral science experts.
 Each intervention is tested using a random assignment research design.
 Administrative records from the programs are the primary data sources for these evaluations.